Brandon-Reichman/4DVR/README.md

 * The two sides of each triangle in the 4D object's mesh are shaded slightly differently, resulting in an apparent "seam" in the non-orientable surfaces.

+* Need to add visualization for rotating object with mouse controls.

 * The control scheme is not documented in a way that can be accessed from within the VR experience.